plokz/Autenticacion/README.md

-passportjs-example
+passportjs
 ==================

-An example of use PassportJS to login with Twitter &amp; Facebook in Node.js
+Keiwik PassportJS to login with Twitter &amp; Facebook in Node.js